mohan-gupta/custom-ocr/README.md

 # Approach

 ## DataSet
-I have used dataset of invoices and receipts from Hugging Face.
+I have used the invoice and receipt dataset from Hugging Face.
 Dataset [link](https://huggingface.co/datasets/mychen76/invoices-and-receipts_ocr_v1?row=1)

 ## Model
-For text detection, I have used YOLO v8 model and for text detection and CRNN model consisting 7 layers of CNN with BatchNorm and MaxPool, and a 2 layer lstm, used for text recognition.
+For text detection, I have used YOLO v8 model and for text recognition, I have used CRNN model consisting of 7 layers CNN with BatchNorm and MaxPool.

 ## Training
-I have approached the text recognition problem at character level.
+I have approached the text recognition problem at a character level.
 I have used CTC loss for training the text recognition model and AdamW optimizer with 1e-3 learning rate and 0.03 decay rate.

 ## Result
 - For Text Detection, YOLO v8: mAP50 = 99.4% and mAP50-95 = 81.1%